ciudadanointeligente/write-it/INTEGRATION_GUIDE.md

 ### Mail Template

-This template should probably be emptied out to only contain
+This template should probably be emptied out to only contain:

     {content}